• Home

 A short history of Pastéis de Nata

-From what we were told, there are several “secret” recipes in Portugal for Pastéis de Nata.
-Almost every bakery in Portugal competes to out-do each other with their own unique version.
+There are several “secret” recipes for Pastéis de Nata in Portugal.
+Almost every bakery there competes to outdo each other with its own unique version.

 During the revolution of 1820, many of Portugal’s religious orders were dismantled.
-In order to survive, the monks at the Jeronimos Monastery in Belém began to sell pastries.
+The monks at the Jeronimos Monastery in Belém began to sell pastries to survive.
 That’s where Pastéis de Nata custard tarts originated.
 The monastery closed in 1834 and the building was later revamped as a school and orphanage.

 The monks sold the recipe to Rafael Domingos Alves, a Portuguese businessman who had recently returned from Brazil.
 He opened the bakery in 1837 and Pastéis de Nata has been served there ever since.
 The monk’s “secret” recipe has been handed down to generations of the Alves descendants and is prepared in a secret workroom at the bakery.